forestgrape/coronavirus/10_vaccines/vaccine_questions.md

 ## Summary
 Symptom watching and surveillance and ensure tolerable symptoms is mostly enough for attenuated live pathogen vaccines since it is known what to except.
 However tolerable symptoms are not enough to ensure the safety of new vaccines technologies such as transfected RNA or viral vectors.
 These new technologies require a thorough understanding of their behavior in the body to assess their safety.
 E.g. transfected RNA may enter arbitrary tissues and cells: Transfection of the wrong cells such as long-lived neurones, stem cells or immune cells can have bad effects.
 Upon transfection many things can happen e.g. cell death can be caused.
-So in theory adverse effects can include a permanent loss of neurones - possibly comparable to one or several MDMA (ecstasy) trip.
+So in theory adverse effects can include a permanent loss of neurones - how many if at all is hard to say: comparable to a few hours of missing sleep or comparable to one or several MDMA (ecstasy) trip?

-Whether tolerable symptoms is equivalent to vaccine safety, depends on the technology, the exact formulation and mode of action of a vaccine:
+Whether tolerable symptoms predict vaccine safety, depends on the technology, the exact formulation and mode of action of a vaccine:
 * For adenovirus based vaccines the adenovirus species and its characterization is needed e.g. have they a haemoglutinating activity, how they distribute and when and how they are cleared.
 * For mRNA vaccines the tissue and cell kinetics and the exact sequence and nucleoside modification are needed.